mlflow/mlflow/.github/ISSUE_TEMPLATE/bug_report_template.md

 print("Artifact URI:", mlflow.get_artifact_uri())
 ```

-Then, paste the result here:
+Then, paste the result in the code block below:

 ```